oscdoctest/Qi-Docs/docs/Qi_Calculation_Types.rst

-Qi Calculations
+Qi Calculation types
 ==========

 The APIs in this topic are used to create, delete, and update Qi calculation types

-``GetOrCreateCalculationAsync()``
+``GetOrCreateTypeAsync()``
 ----------------------

-Retrieves or inserts a QiCalculation in the specified namespace.
+Retrieves or inserts a QiCalculationType into a namespace.

 **Syntax**